Data Centers in Shenzhen

 Power Analysis

 Average Cost Of Power: Industrial electricity is US$0.08/kWh as of June 2025.
-This rate is competitive for a Tier 1 market and provides a stable cost basis for high-density compute.
+These rates are competitive for a Tier 1 market and provide a stable cost basis for high-density compute.
 The energy mix consists of approximately 65 percent fossil fuels and 30 percent renewables, including hydro and wind, as of September 2025.

 Market Access, Business & Tax Climate